tonethar/IGME-330-Master/notes/intro-to-node-1.md

 ---

-- Also, the best way to get rid of warnings is to heed them by choosing a different npm package to utilize ... but ... if you just want to hide the warnings and not otherwise deal with them, add the following to the top of **index.js**:
+- ***GOT ANNOYING WARNINGZ?*** The best way to get rid of warnings is to heed them by choosing a different npm package to utilize ... but ... if you just want to hide the warnings and not otherwise deal with them, add the following to the top of **index.js**:

 ```js
 const process = require('process');